ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     python ./tests/xbeam/geradin/generate_geradin.py
     ```

-    Check the new `.solver.txt` file and look for the settings we just changed.
+    Check the solver file `geradin.sharpy` and look for the settings we just changed.
 Make sure they read what we wanted.

     You are now ready to run the case again:
     ```bash
     # Make sure that the sharpy_env conda environment is active
-    sharpy <solver.txt file>
+    sharpy <path to solver file>
     ```

 8. Post-processing